Shazwazza/Articulate/README.md

 ## Features

-Supporting all the features you'd want in a blogging platform
+Supporting all the features you had want in a blogging platform

 * Categories & Tags
 * Themes